 Hitting the Right Note

 Severance Music Center.
-Severance has been home of the Cleveland Orchestra since 1931 and is known as one of the most beautiful concert halls in the world.
+Severance has been home to the Cleveland Orchestra since 1931 and is known as one of the most beautiful concert halls in the world.
 The elegant Georgian exterior harmonizes with a combination of interior styles, including Art Deco, Egyptian Revival, Classicism and Modernism.
-The building received the Honor Award by the National Trust for Historic Preservation.
+The building received the Honor Award from the National Trust for Historic Preservation.

 Cleveland POPS Orchestra.
 Founded in 1996, The Cleveland POPS Orchestra performs in different venues throughout Cleveland, taking on a variety of beloved composers and pop culture music icons, including John Williams, Rodgers and Hammerstein and Gershwin.

 Cleveland Jazz Orchestra.
-The Cleveland Jazz Orchestra has been getting toes tapping in Northeast Ohio since 1984.
+The Cleveland Jazz Orchestra has had toes tapping in Northeast Ohio since 1984.
 The Orchestra promotes jazz in its historical and contemporary forms through concerts with gifted musicians, arrangers and composers.

 Record Stores.
 Music connoisseurs can also peruse Cleveland’s wide variety of independent record stores.
-Visitors can sift through records spanning from new and old LPs at Hausfrau Record Shop, punk, metal and rock releases at My Mind’s Eye, heavy metal at Black Market Records, hip-hop, reggae and soul at Brittany's Record Shop and genres ranging from jazz to country and classic rock at Blue Arrow Records.
+Visitors can sift through records spanning new and old LPs at Hausfrau Record Shop, punk, metal and rock releases at My Mind’s Eye, standard and experimental genres at Solojon Records, hip-hop, reggae and soul at Brittany's Record Shop and explore everything from jazz to country and classic rock at Blue Arrow Records.

 Taking Center Stage